 For example, a project that was subject to two inspections that received ratings of 75 and 73 would have an average rating of 74 out of 90.
 If it incorporated three best practices, 6 points would be added to its technical rating, which would bring it to a total of 80 points.
 Therefore, the contractor’s technical rating would be 80.

-*GCR takes into account contractor collaboration in correcting incidents of non-compliance found on site or in providing required documentation (collaboration rating).
-A maximum of 10 points can be subtracted from the total technical rating used to establish the Cote Qualité GCR.
+* GCR takes into account the collaboration of contractors in correcting non-conformities noted on site or in providing the required documentation (collaboration rating).
+A maximum of 10 points may be subtracted from the total technical score used to establish the Cote Qualité GCR.

 Following a site inspection, and based on information provided by the contractor, its representative or a subcontractor, it may seem likely that certain elements that have yet to be carried out will contain deficiencies.
-After informing the contractor about which methods are compliant, the inspector will take preventive measures to ensure that work is done correctly by pointing out the issue in the inspection report and stating that “d’ici la fin de la construction, veuillez[…].”
-Each level 2 observation will receive follow-up.
+After informing the contractor about which methods are compliant, the inspector will take preventive measures to ensure that work is done correctly by pointing out the issue in the inspection report and stating “by completion of construction, please…”

 If incidents of non-compliance are observed in a site inspection with regard to a regulation, code in force, standard or trade practices, and these incidents meet the analysis criteria for risk level A or B, they are considered to be level 3.